There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 - meat alternatives like tofu, Quorn, seitan and soya

 - beans, lentils, chickpeas and other pulses or legumes

 - milk, yogurt and cheese

 Drinking nourishing fluids

 Have nourishing drinks such as milky drinks and smoothies.
 Drinking only water, squash or tea can fill you up without giving you many calories or any protein.
-Any milk based drink gives you calories and protein.
+Any milk or yoghurt based drink gives you calories and protein.

 Your dietitian may suggest high energy supplement drinks to have between meals.